Freshman Scholarships 2024-2025

 - 21st Century Scholars Housing Scholarship

-Listed below are scholarships for entering transfer students who will begin their studies in 2016, enroll as full-time students each semester (minimum of 12 credits), and successfully complete a minimum of 30 credit hours each year.
-To receive consideration for all scholarships, students must be admitted to ISU by June 1.
+Listed below are scholarships for entering transfer students who will begin their studies in 2024 and enroll as full-time students each semester (minimum of 12 credits).
 Please read the scholarship descriptions on this site carefully for details.

 - Phi Theta Kappa Scholarship

 - Transfer Illinois Student Scholarship

 - Transfer International Scholar Award